 Percy Barnevik, co-founder

 As early as the 1970s, Barnevik’s work brought him to India, Kenya and South Africa.
 Later, he managed the construction of power plants and refineries in other developing countries.
-It was during these visits, he says, that he started to think about tackling poverty.
+It was during these visits, he said, that he started to think about tackling poverty.

 “I learned that the reason for almost all the trouble in the developing world is extreme poverty.
 Children not attending school, poor health, carelessness about the environment – it all went back to poverty.